BET 3-wheeler

-The BET 3-wheeler was a light five-seat passenger car introduced in 1965 by Biotechnia Ellinikon Trikyklon (BET), a small Greek vehicle manufacturer.
+The BET 3-wheeler, or BET 125 was a light five-seat passenger car introduced in 1965 by Biotechnia Ellinikon Trikyklon (BET), a small Greek vehicle manufacturer.
 It used a BMW 125 cc motorcycle engine.
 Although the type was certified, only one was built due to problems in availability of parts for further production.
 BET did produce, in small numbers, a number of other three-wheeler types, including trucks and a light passenger car introduced in 1973.